MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-convert-existing-locations-to-warehouse-locations.md

 ## <a name="to-enable-an-existing-location-to-operate-as-a-warehouse-location"></a>To enable an existing location to operate as a warehouse location
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Warehouse Location**, and then choose the related link.
 2. In the **Location Code** field, specify the location that you want to enable for warehouse processing.
-3. In the **Adjustment Bin Code** field, specify the bin at the location where unsynchronised warehouse entries are stored.
-For more information, see the "To synchronise the adjusted warehouse entries with the related item ledger entries" section in [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).
+3. In the **Adjustment Bin Code** field, specify the bin at the location where unsynchronized warehouse entries are stored.
+For more information, see the [To synchronise the adjusted warehouse entries with the related item ledger entries](inventory-how-count-adjust-reclassify.md#to-synchronize-the-adjusted-warehouse-entries-with-the-related-item-ledger-entries).

     Using the open item ledger entries for the specified location, warehouse journal lines are created that sum up every combination of Item No., Variant Code, Unit of Measure Code, and, if necessary, Lot No. and Serial No. in the item ledger entries.
 The warehouse journal lines are then posted.
 This posting creates warehouse entries that place the inventory in the warehouse adjustment bin.
 The **Adjustment Bin Code** on the location card is also set.